ozkulah/deepcraft-starter-models/AnomalousVibrationDetection/Tools/IMUDataCollectonProject/README.md

 ## Help & Support

-If you need support or if you want to know how to deploy the model on to the device, please contact us on the following email: [support@imagimob.com](mailto:support@imagimob.com).

-You can also access the Infineon [community forum ](https://community.infineon.com/t5/Imagimob/bd-p/Imagimob/page/1) Imagimob Studio page and ask your questions.
+If you need support or if you want to know how to deploy the model on to the device, please submit a ticket on the Infineon [community forum ](https://community.infineon.com/t5/Imagimob/bd-p/Imagimob/page/1) Imagimob Studio page.